modflowpy/install-modflow-action/README.md

 This action uses [FloPy's](https://github.com/modflowpy/flopy) [`get-modflow`](https://github.com/modflowpy/flopy/blob/develop/docs/get_modflow.md) utility to install MODFLOW 6 and a number of related binaries.
 The `get-modflow` utility is invoked directly if the `flopy` Python package is installed, otherwise it is retrieved as a standalone, dependency-free script compatible with Python >= 3.6.

-By default, the action will install the standard [executables distribution](https://github.com/MODFLOW-USGS/executables/releases), including MODFLOW 6 and 20+ related programs to the path.
-Independent MODFLOW 6 [releases](https://github.com/MODFLOW-USGS/modflow6/releases) or [nightly builds](https://github.com/MODFLOW-USGS/modflow6-nightly-build/releases) can also be selected, which only contain:
+By default, the action will install the standard MODFLOW [executables distribution](https://github.com/MODFLOW-USGS/executables/releases), which contains ~20 binaries.
+Independent MODFLOW 6 [releases](https://github.com/MODFLOW-USGS/modflow6/releases) or [nightly builds](https://github.com/MODFLOW-USGS/modflow6-nightly-build/releases) can also be selected, both of which only contain:

 - `mf6[.exe]`
 - `mf5to6[.exe]`
 - `zbud6[.exe]`
 - `libmf6.[so/dylib/dll]`

+The `executables` and `modflow6-nightly-build` distributions are small (less than 100 MB) and take only a few seconds to download and extract.
+The `modflow6` distribution is larger and takes a bit more time.

+The installation is cached by default, with the key changed daily.
+Daily key rotation allows the action automatically update versions when they become available, e.g. the nightly build &mdash; caching can be turned off by setting the `cache` input to `false`.

 ## Usage